A slice of bread | “Mercy lived” according to Fr. Piumatti

 From the diaries of Fr.
 Piumatti, fd of Pinerolo and missionary in North Kivu for 50 years.
-Telling Africa and giving it back its dignity and speech is yet another gesture of love and mercy toward it
+Telling Africa and giving it back its word is a gesture of mercy toward it

-With that little slice in my hand, I contemplate it: it’s a sight!
+With that little slice in my hand, I contemplate her: she is a sight!
 With her little finger she touches the jam and licks; two, three, four, I don’t know how many times.
 Then he gets brave, snatches a tiny crumb of bread, puts it in his mouth, chews, eats.

 And he goes on, crumb after crumb.